bsuth/lua-stdlib/README.md

 - `string`
 - `table`

-Each exported library will default index the native library, which is especially useful for overriding local references:
+Each exported library uses its native library for both `__index` and `__newindex`, which is especially useful for overriding local references:

 ```lua
 local string = require('stdlib').string